tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Firm certainty in false ideas leads us down a dangerous path.

-**TODO: expand on why false certainty eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being as Christ shall come".
+**TODO: expand on why false certainty eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being as Christ shall come".**
-Perhaps rework Hess article and doubt quote into here, or move into its own section.**

 **TODO: how acknowledging what we do not know helps us avoid mingling man's wisdom with God's wisdom**